AGistinger/Udacity_Capstone_Project/README.md

 This project uses the starter repo for the Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.

 The SnakeGame has been refactored to be a Fish game.
-The Player is able to eat smaller fish and grow larger, but if the player attempts to eat a fish larger than themselves they be eaten.
+The Player is able to eat smaller fish and grow larger, but if the player attempts to eat a fish larger than themselves they will be eaten and game over.

 <img src="Fish_Game_Screen.PNG"/>